cloudfoundry/bbs/doc/defining-lrps.md

 - `DiskMb` must be an integer >= 0
 - If set to 0 no disk constraints are applied to the container
 - The units are megabytes

+##### `MaxPids` [optional]

+A maximum process limit is applied to the container.
+If the number of processes running on the container reach the limit, new processes spawned will fail.

+- The `MaxPids` value must be an integer greater than or equal to 0.
+- If set to 0, no process limit is applied to the container.

 ##### `MemoryMb` [optional]